 What Are the Factors that May Lead to Monkey Extinction?

-With almost 8 billion people residing in nations where primates are present, the threat of extinction is primarily due to human population growth.
+With almost eight billion people residing in nations where primates are present, the threat of extinction is primarily due to human population growth.
 The biggest dangers are habitat loss and the clearing of tropical forests, which also contribute to climate change by emitting at least 20% of the world’s greenhouse gases.
 The preservation of forests should be a top priority since they safeguard fertile soils and clean water, reduce climate change’s effects by absorbing carbon dioxide from the atmosphere, and provide local communities with resources and sustainable economies.
 Cutting down forests is a faster way to make money, but in the long run, it leads to the extinction of species that depend on this ecosystem.

 While the degradation of tropical forests has traditionally been the main factor, hunting increasingly seems to pose a serious threat in some locations, even where the ecosystem is still mostly undisturbed.
 Hunters sell monkeys as exotic pets, zoo animals, or for use in biomedical research.
 Primate body parts are frequently traded by hunters for meat, traditional remedies, and trophies or for use in folk magic.
 Quite literally, primates are being eaten out of existence in many places.

 Diseases are another issue that affects monkeys, many of which can be transmitted to humans.
 Lastly, invasive species pose a significant concern, as some primate species are brought into ecosystems that are not their own by pet monkey collectors.